-Why I joined the board: To gain invaluable leadership skills and develop myself as a strategic communicator within a supportive environment, whilst providing mentorship and support to other volunteers.
+Why I joined the board: To gain invaluable leadership skills within a safe supportive environment, whilst providing mentorship and support to other volunteers.
 Being on the board is a fantastic opportunity to learn from peers, support other communicators, and raise the profile of IABC/BC both locally and internationally.
-As a newcomer to Canada, IABC/BC has been invaluable in helping me to settle in BC and this role allows me to give back and hopefully help others to thrive in their careers.
+As a newcomer to Canada, IABC/BC has been invaluable in helping me to settle in BC and this role enables me to give back and hopefully help others to thrive in their careers.

 The best piece of advice I’ve ever received: Always listen to your gut instinct.
 If something feels wrong, don’t do it.
 If you are hitting lots of road blocks…you’re probably on the wrong path.
 But if something feels right to you, or it happens easily with a little effort from you…you’re probably on the right path.

-The best piece of advice I’ve ever received: If you can’t beat fear, just do it scared.
+The best piece of advice I’ve ever received: Guilt is rarely useful.
+Let it go.

 The best piece of advice I’ve ever received: Treat others the way you want to be treated.

 The best piece of advice I’ve ever received: Slow down.